cstepper/projmaker/README.md

 not use while working on your project.

-In order to keep our folder structure as tidy as possible, we’d advice to remove all empty folders after finishing your analysis.
+In order to keep our folder structure as tidy as possible, we’d advice you to remove all empty folders after finishing your analysis.

 You can use the *cleanup\_project.cmd* to execute this task: